ryanrizeq/phase-2-project/README.md

 To add a new cocktail to their reportoire, the user will need to enter the cocktail name, liquor type, and a complete image link of the drink (for example, https://www.thecocktaildb.com/images/media/drink/54z5h71487603583.jpg).

+# Setup

+This web app repository relies on a separate backend repository, which can be found at this link: https://github.com/ryanrizeq/json-server-phase2-project